whg-training/statistics-course/Introduction_to_GWAS/practicals/PCA_practical/PCA_practical.md

 `plink`

-To get started, open a terminal window and navigate to the practical directory:
+To get started, open a terminal window and make sure you are in the right directory:

 ```
-cd /path/to/the/practical
+cd /path/to/PCA_practical
 ```

-In this practical, commands that should be run in the terminal will be printed in typewriter font, like the one above.

-Also, in RStudio set this directory as your current directory (either using the setwd command or by using the menu option Session->Set working directory->Choose Directory).
-Commands that should be run in RStudio will be written in a greyed out box, like this:
+Also, in R / RStudio please set this directory as your current directory (either using the `setwd()` command or by using the menu option `Session`->`Set working directory`->`Choose Directory`).
+Like this:

-In RStudio:
+*In RStudio:*
 ```
-setwd('/media/ubuntu/data/GEIA/Practicals/06_PCA')
+> setwd( '/path/to/PCA_practical' )
 ```

+**Note.** The `>` indicates the `R` command prompt here - don't type that bit in!

-###A note on quality control
+## A note on quality control

-Before carrying out a genetic analysis, like PCA, it's important to have a good-quality dataset, and this typically means carrying out careful quality control (QC) first.
-On this course we'll cover QC in the lectures and practicals tomorrow.
-For this practical we'll use an already-cleaned dataset contained in the file chr19-clean.vcf.gz.
+Before carrying out a genetic analysis like PCA, it's important to have a good-quality dataset, and this typically means carrying out careful quality control (QC) first.
+On this course we'll cover QC in later lectures and practicals.
+For this practical we'll use an already-cleaned dataset contained in the file `chr19-clean.vcf.gz`.
 You can look at the data in this file by typing

 ```
 less -S chr19-clean.vcf.gz
 ```

+**Note.** If you are using Mac OS X, you will need to use `zless` instead of `less`.

-in the terminal, and scroll around using the arrow keys.
-The data consists of genotype calls at different sites.
+The data consists of genotype calls at different sites (rows) for different samples (columns).
+Feel free to look at the data by scrolling around using the arrow keys.
 When you've finished, press the 'q' key to quit back to the terminal prompt.

+**Note.** This is a [Variant Call Format](https://samtools.github.io/hts-specs/VCFv4.2.pdf) file.
+If you followed our earlier [next-generation sequencing practical](../../../Next_Generation_Sequencing/practicals/ngs_processing_pipeline/) you will have created a VCF file of variant calls from some sequence reads.
+The VCF file for this practical is much simpler, though, because we have only included genotype calls.

-##LD pruning of SNPs
+## LD pruning of SNPs

 As described in the population genetics lecture this morning, genetic drift and other processes lead to linkage disequilibrium (LD) between SNPs along a chromosome.
 To ensure the PCs we compute represent genome-wide structure (not local LD) we'll first carry out LD pruning of our SNP set.
 This removes correlated pairs of SNPs so that the remaining SNPs are roughly independent.
-(It also makes subsequent computations quicker.)
+(It also helps to make subsequent computations quicker.)
 Run the following command to prune the dataset:

 ```
-plink --vcf chr19-clean.vcf.gz --maf 0.01 --indep-pairwise 50 5 0.2 --out chr19-clean
+$ plink --vcf chr19-clean.vcf.gz --maf 0.01 --indep-pairwise 50 5 0.2 --out chr19-clean
 ```

-Note: commands like this should be typed out or pasted onto a single line in the terminal window.
+**Note**: commands like this should be typed out or pasted onto a single line in the terminal window (omitting the `$` of course!).
 Then press <Enter> to run the command.
 If all goes well you'll see a bunch of output on the screen, starting with some information about the version of plink that is running.

-The above command tells plink to load the file chr19-clean.vcf.gz and to prune SNPs to leave SNPs with MAF at least 1%, with no pairs remaining with r2>0.2.
+The above command tells plink to load the file `chr19-clean.vcf.gz` and to prune SNPs, leaving SNPs with minor allele frequency (MAF) at least 1%, and with no pairs remaining with pairwise r<sup>2</sup>>0.2.
 (The other parameters, here 50 and 5, affect how the computation works in windows across the genome.
 You can read about the behaviour here: [http://www.cog-genomics.org/plink2/ld](http://www.cog-genomics.org/plink2/ld)).

 **Question**.
 Look at the screen output from the above plink command.
 How many variants were in the original dataset?
 How many were removed because their frequency was below 1%?
 How many variants were removed due to LD pruning?
 How many variants remain?